pallets/flask/docs/patterns/viewdecorators.rst

             return decorated_function
         return decorator

-Notice that this assumes an instanciated `cache` object is available, see :ref:`caching-pattern` for more information.
+Notice that this assumes an instantiated `cache` object is available, see :ref:`caching-pattern` for more information.